 Margie Tomczak, Volunteer FILL THE NEED Program Chairperson

 Margie Tomczak established and has continued to lead our very successful FILL THE NEED program.
-Margie works with teams of volunteers every Thursday to feed buses of commuters who work on Hilton Head Island.
+Margie works with teams of volunteers every Thursday to feed buses of commuters who work on Hilton Head Island and in Bluffton.

 After a career with Eastman Kodak, Xerox Corporation, and in management consulting, Margie moved to South Carolina in 1999 and has dedicated herself to serving the local needy.
 She has also been actively involved with the Catholic Diocese and Holy Family Church, and helped establish Mercy Ministries in Hardeeville.
 She was a finalist for the Woman of the Year Award in 2019, presented by Beaufort Memorial.